 Asking a franchisor the right questions in the right way is critical to learning more about your top brands during the validation process.
 Keep in mind that becoming a franchisee is the start of a long-term commitment and relationship.
 Franchisors expect that you will have a long list of questions you need answered.
 (On the flip side, you should expect to answer lots of hard questions yourself.)

-FBR tip: Ask open-ended questions that will really make franchisors think before they answer.
-Don’t ask “Is your marketing program successful?.
+FBR tip: Ask open-ended questions that will really make franchisors think about their answer.
+Don’t ask “Is your marketing program successful?
 Ask “How do you ensure that your marketing program is successful?”

 1. What characteristics make your top-performing franchisees successful and what is it specifically about my background that you think makes me a good fit for your system?